 Sandy also belongs to the "Wirral Older Peoples Parliament" and what was once "Wirral Country Park Friends Group" for further details log on to our web site and tune in on a regular basis.

-If you have an interesting tale to tell, or perhaps you wish to promote some fuction or event, then why not get in touch with the station and see what we can do for you and your cause.
+If you have an interesting tale to tell, or perhaps you wish to promote some function or event, then why not get in touch with the station and see what we can do for you and your cause.

 We are always interested in promoting local community events or functions, very often we are found working with other community groups and carry out on the spot interviews at various large functions.
-Wirral OPP for example also have function for the public in conjunction with Age UK Wirral, and past venues in prestigeous locations like New Brighton Floral Pavillion, Hulme Hall, Williamson Art Gallery, Hoylake Community Centre plus a number of Libraries have proved to be very successful in the past.
+Wirral OPP for example also have function for the public in conjunction with Age UK Wirral, and past venues in Prestigeous locations like New Brighton Floral Pavillion, Hulme Hall, Williamson Art Gallery, Hoylake Community Centre plus a number of Libraries have proved to be very successful in the past.

 Vintage Radio Station News (Text from the News Letter 2014)